 - 1. Park the machine safely.

 - 2. Sit on seat.

 - 3. Start the engine.

 - 4. Release the parking brake.
-See Command arm on page 20.

 - 5. Stand up, but do not get off the mower.

-The seat safety mechanism should stop the engine.
+- The seat safety mechanism should stop the engine.
 If the engine does not stop, there is a problem with the safety circuit.
 Contact your Roberine dealer for repair.

-6.2.3 Testing the drive pedal neutral position
+6.2.5 Testing the drive pedal neutral position